What is Brand Advocacy? How do You Build and Drive it?

 How to Find Your Advocates?

-When looking for your brand’s advocates, you need to have two things in your mind.
-The first one is to get the answers to the question, “Who are my brand’s advocates?”
-The second is to ask about my brand’s favourite product or service.
+You must consider two things when looking for your brand's advocates.
+The first one is to get the answers to the question, “Who are my brand's advocates?”
+The second is to ask about my brand's favourite product or service.

-The reason behind this is that when you ask them to give you the reasons why they prefer your brand, they will give you the answers to both these questions.
+The reason behind this is that when you ask them to give you why they prefer your brand, they will answer both of these questions.

-If you’re a new startup, you can give them a gift by sending them a t-shirt or a coffee mug.
+If you're a new startup, you can gift them by sending them a t-shirt or a coffee mug.

 How to Drive Brand Advocacy